AmirAbdollahi/knight-tour/README.md

 # Knight's Tour Problem

 The Knight's Tour is a classic problem in computer science and mathematics, where the objective is to move a knight across a chessboard such that it visits every square exactly once.
-This repository offers an implementation of this problem in C#, utilizing the backtracking algorithm to find a solution.
+This repository offers an implementation of this problem in C#, utilizing the backtracking algorithm to find a solution.

 ## Features